silversub/terraform/tutorials/wordpress_with_terraform_and_ansible.md

 ## Lesson 3: Provisioning the WordPress infrastructure with Terraform
 {: #provision_terraform_infrastructure_single_site_wordpress}

-In this lesson, you deploy the virtual server instances and the {{site.data.keyword.Bluemix_notm}} load balancer that you need for your WordPress app.
+In this lesson, you deploy the classic virtual server instances and the {{site.data.keyword.Bluemix_notm}} classic load balancer that you need for your WordPress app.
 {: shortdesc}

-1. In your Terraform project directory, update the `variables.tf` with values for your target datacenter, ssh_label and ssh_key for your environment.
+1. In your Terraform project directory, update the `variables.tf` with values for your target `datacenter`, `ssh_label` and `ssh_key` for your environment.

-2. Deploy the infrastructure.
+2. Deploy the classic infrastructure.
-   1. Instruct Terraform to deploy the infrastructure.
+   1. Instruct Terraform to deploy the classic infrastructure.
 Terraform parses the configuration files, creates an execution plan, and lists a summary of the resources that must be created.
       ```
       terraform apply
       ```